salesforce/speech-datasets/README.md

 - `spmodel`: (default `None`): the path to a `sentencepiece` BPE model to use to tokenize the text
 - `token_list`: (default `None`): the path to a list of `sentencepiece` BPE units to use to tokenize the text. the indices in `token_list` override those in `spmodel`

+  Q: what is the purpose of token_list?
+I am guessing it works only in conjunction with spmodel?

 The `speech_datasets.SpeechDataLoader` class inherits from `torch.utils.data.DataLoader`, and it implements `__len__` and `__iter__` methods.
 To change the random seed used to order the data fetched, one should call